-Complete Sample Chapter: The most important section of the proposal.
+Complete Sample Material: The most important section of the proposal.
+It can be a complete chapter or sampling of content.
 It should be fluent and well organized, and must include a strong set of at least 6-10 recipes.
-This single chapter should illustrate the overall concept of the book and should clearly demonstrate your writing ability and recipe technique.
+This sample material should illustrate the overall concept of the book and should clearly demonstrate your writing ability and recipe technique.
 The key to this section is to “show” rather than “tell.”
 All recipes must be fully tested.

 Here are a few additional tips to ensure that your proposal is as strong as possible: